Shopify/hydrogen-v1/packages/hydrogen/src/framework/docs/pages.md

 > This redirect method only supports initial server-rendered page responses.
 It does not yet support client-navigated responses.

 > Caution:
-> You must call `response.redirect()` before any calls to `useQuery` or `useShopQuery` to prevent streaming while the Suspense data is resolved, or use `response.doNotStream()` to prevent streaming altogether on the response.
+> You must call `return response.redirect()` before any calls to `useQuery` or `useShopQuery` to prevent streaming while the Suspense data is resolved, or use `response.doNotStream()` to prevent streaming altogether on the response.
+The value must also be returned.

 #### `response.send()`